 'Posing Nude' by STM (circa 1970s)

 'Posing Nude', oil on board, by STM (circa 1970s).
 A vibrant modern painting inspired by Picasso and Braque, the artist uses angles, lines and colour to create an entirely new dimension to painting.
 Cubists abandoned perspective and realism, instead portraying figures and objects from various angles like geometric planes.
-This portrait depicts a recumbent cubist subject defined by the use of subtle colour separated by prominent lines.
-The background however, is a rich Mediterranean blue.
-The artist initialed the work in the lower right hand.
+This portrait depicts a lively cubist figure defined by its use of impressive colour separated by prominent lines.
+The artist initialed the work in the lower left hand.
 It is in good overall condition having been cleaned by an art restoration professional.
 The painting is newly framed with a French-style linen slip.
-Please enjoy the many photos accompanying this listing.
+Please enjoy viewing the many photos accompanying this listing.
 Upon request, a video of this piece may be provided.

 About the Artist: Our gallery has access to a cache of paintings from the 1940s to the 1970s attributed to an art collective whose traces start with Germany.
 Berlin to start, but also Dresden, along the Saale, Weimar, Brera in Milan and Brussels.
 From the post-war period and onwards, they hosted young people who experimented with different painting techniques with exceptionally creative results.
 Over the years, dedicated art-seekers managed to unearth a treasure trove of these works from forgotten repositories.
 Once examined, the paintings were presented first to the Italian art market and then beyond, to art lovers in Europe and the United States.